dottjt/plastic/other/qa.md

 In essence, this is a novel about bipolar disorder.
 The first half of the novel describes the depression and the downfall and the second half of the novel describes the ascent.

+Part of what I wanted to do with this book, and perhaps why it was so fun to write, was take absolutely everything to an extreme.
+Every line, every situation, every describe, simulating what I would describe as a punch to the face.